joinbox/ui-components/README.md

 - Run `npm run bootstrap` to initialize the whole repo locally (install NPM modules and link them)

 ### Release
-- Run `npm run test` to run all tests in all packages
+1. Run `npm run test` to run all tests in all packages
+1. Run `npm run build` in packages
-- Checkout master branch and merge
+1. Checkout master branch and merge develop into it
-- Run `npm run version` to create new versions for all packages with changes since their last release; versions are created automatically based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
+1. Run `npm run version` to create new versions for all packages with changes since their last release; versions are created automatically based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
-- Run `npm run release` to publish packages
+1. Run `npm run release` to publish packages
-- Make sure to create a GIT tag; when versioning, conventional commits are compared to to the most recent GIT tag.
+1. Make sure to create a GIT tag; when versioning, conventional commits are compared to to the most recent GIT tag.